xapi-project/xen-api/doc/content/design/external-auth-ldaps.md

 - AUTH_NO_CERT, no certs found to enable ldaps, refer to 4.1.2 for certs finding
 - AUTH_INVALID_CERT, found certs, but none of the certs can be used to connect to DC
 - AUTH_IS_DISABLED, AD is not enabled
-- AUTH_LDAPS_PING_FAILED,  failed to do ldaps query on all DCs with valid certs
+- AUTH_SET_LDAPS_FAILED,  Failed to set ldaps, the error message contains the details like ldap query on domain failed

 #### 3.2.2 Get Pool LDAPS Status